The super easy green peas with mint recipe is an "easy-peasy" one! Perfect for a quick dinner served with a favorite piece of meat.

 - 1 small onion or 2-3 green onions

-- In a pan, add the chopped onion and saute it in oil for few minutes until becomes translucent.
+- In a pan, add the chopped onion and saute it in oil/butter for a few minutes until becomes translucent.

-- Add the green peas and enough water to cover them.
+- Add the green peas and enough water to barely cover them.

-- When peas are soft, add the chopped dill and mint and mix well.
+- When peas are soft, add the chopped mint or the dried one.